General Application Questions

 Can I double major in finance and accounting?

-No. The Marriott School does not allow double-majors within the Marriott School; double-majors outside the Marriott School are not encouraged, but will be evaluated on an individual basis.
+No. BYU Marriott does not allow double-majors within school; double-majors outside BYU Marriott are not encouraged, but will be evaluated on an individual basis.

 Do you recommend taking any courses before FIN 201?

 Yes, we recommend taking ECON 110, MATH 116, and MATH 118 (or equivalents) before FIN 201 if possible because you will use some of those calculus and economics skills in FIN 201.
 However, they are not official prerequisites for FIN 201.